loochek/toybox/industrial_sem2/compilier/LANGUAGE.md

 - Control flow
     - Program consists of function
-        - A function is a statement to execute
+    - A function is a execution unit
     - Function must have return value
         - A return value is controlled by return statement, 0 by default
     - Function can have arguments
         - Arguments are variables with values predefined when called and can be used like regular variables
 - Statement
     - Expression statement
         - Just omits its value